Siriusmart/notesdump/maths/y1/michaelmas/differentiation.typ

 $

 Consider a graph of a normal distribution so the area under the graph is 1.
-- The Heaviside step function is the ingeral of the function from $- infinity$ to $x$ when $sigma -> 0$ (standard deviation) so the peak becomes infinitely tall.
+- The Heaviside step function is the ingeral of the function from $- infinity$ to $x$ when standard deviation $sigma -> 0$ so the peak becomes infinitely tall.
 - So we have $H'(x)=0$ everywhere but

 $